-The corporate shareholders' household income is totaled using Worksheet 4 (Computing Corporation Shareholder Income), which appears on page 14 in the instructions for Schedule FC.
+The corporate shareholders' household income is totaled using Worksheet 3 (Computing Corporation Shareholder Income), in the instructions for Schedule FC.

 For trusts and estates, household income has the same meaning as for individuals; however, household income is not reduced for income distributable to the trust's or estate's beneficiaries.